 Choosing Your Invisible Braces

-If your family dentist determines that you need braces, you can opt for invisible braces.
+If your family dentist determines that you need braces, you can opt for invisible braces in Brooklyn.
 Once you decide to get invisible teeth braces, you get to choose the type.
 Your choices include:

 - Braces made of clear ceramics.
 These clear braces are made of ceramic instead of metal.
 They work the same way, with brackets and wires, but because of the clear material, they’re less noticeable on your teeth.
 Clear ceramic braces are generally more expensive than metal braces.
 Like metal ones, you must take pains to keep them clean to prevent staining and tooth decay.